carloshrod/movies-backend-ts/README.md

 # Movies App - Backend

-API developed with Node, Express and TypeScript, and used by the project [movies-frontend](https://github.com/carloshrod/movies-frontend).
+API developed with Node, Express, TypeScript and PostgreSQL, and used by the project [movies-frontend](https://github.com/carloshrod/movies-frontend).

 ## Technologies and libraries